-Porsche GT Team: 24 hours of Le Mans (F), team picture
+Porsche wins the GT class at the 24 Hours of Le Mans

 “The Porsche GT Team has upheld our great tradition at the 24 Hours of Le Mans today.
 This success makes me very proud,” says Michael Steiner, Member of the Board for Research and Development at Porsche AG.
 “A big thank you to the team, the drivers and everyone else who contributed their expertise and passion to make this 109th class victory possible for Porsche.”